-Post War and into the industrial age maintenance has become an important everyday practice for most companies.
+Post War and into the Industrial Age, Maintenance of Motors has become an important every day practice for most companies.

 Initially maintenance was based around corrective actions, a “fix it when it broke” – reactive approach.
 From there an evolution in maintenance professionals have added more and more proactive elements to their maintenance strategy – preventative.

 Today, in leading companies, maintenance is seen as an integral part of business operations because it can have a significant impact on corporate profitability.

 In a recent survey undertaken by our Trade Association, EASA on Time Devoted to Maintenance the results may be a little surprising.

 Of the 3 maintenance strategies surveyed, Preventative, Predictive and Reactive, each member was asked to indicate the time devoted by maintenance staff to each strategy.

 The 3 options being:

 An amazing 60.5% of respondents spent most time on a reactive strategy.